Real $C$-, $G$-structures and sign-coherence of cluster algebras: Proof of Lemma

 \subsection{Example of the program}

-We will use the program for Sage Math 9.3 written from page \pageref{program}.
+We will use the program for Sage Math 9.3 written in Program~code~\ref{program}.
 The main functions are the following. \\ {\bf B\_pattern($B_0$, $l$)} Arguments are a skew-symmetrizable matrix $B_0$ and a positive integer $l \in \mathbb{Z}_{\geq 1}$.
-Return is separated as the following four objects: \begin{itemize} \item ($B$-pattern) All distinct $B$-matrices obtained by applying mutations at most $l$ times to $B_0$ up to the action of permutations. \item (Periodicity) All minimal periodicity via a permutation. \item (Finiteness) If all $B$-matrices are obtained by applying $i \leq l-1$ times, it returns "finite, maximum depth = $i$".
-If not, return "undeterminable". \item (Size) The number of distinct $B$-matrices applying mutations at most $l$ times. \end{itemize} We can see one example from page~\pageref{B-pattern of type A3}.
+Return is separated as the following four objects: \begin{itemize} \item ($B$-pattern) All distinct $B$-matrices obtained by applying mutations at most $l$ times to $B_0$ up to the action of permutations. \item (Periodicity) All minimal periodicity up to permutationd. \item (Finiteness) If all $B$-matrices are obtained by applying $i \leq l-1$ times, it returns ``finite, maximum depth = $i$".
+If not, return ``undeterminable". \item (Size) The number of distinct $B$-matrices applying mutations at most $l$ times. \end{itemize} We can see one example in \Cref{fig: B-pattern of type A3}.
 Each index $[k_1,k_2,\dots,k_r]$ means that the corresponding matrix $B$ below is obtained by $B=\mu_{k_r}\cdots\mu_{k_2}\mu_{k_1}(B_0)$.
-In Periodicity, each permutation $[p_1,p_2,\dots,p_n]$ corresponds to $\sigma=(i \mapsto p_i) \in \mathfrak{S}_n$, and the following "same as ${\bf w}$" means that the $B$-matrix $B^{\bf w}$ located at the index ${\bf w}$ is the same as this matrix up to the difference of this permutation $B^{\bf w}=\sigma B$. \\ {\bf check\_sign\_coherence\_of\_C\_pattern($B_0$, $l$)}
+In Periodicity, each permutation $[p_1,p_2,\dots,p_n]$ corresponds to $\sigma=(i \mapsto p_i) \in \mathfrak{S}_n$, and the following ``same as ${\bf w}$" means that the $B$-matrix $B^{\bf w}$ located at the index ${\bf w}$ is the same as this matrix up to the difference of this permutation $B^{\bf w}=\sigma B$. \\ {\bf C\_pattern($B_0$, $l$)}

-Arguments are the same as B\_pattern($B_0$, $l$).
-Returns are also almost the same by replacing $B$-matrices to $C$-matrices, but additionally, it returns the following data. \begin{itemize} \item (Coherence) If all $C$-matrices obtained by applying mutations at most $l$ times are sign-coherent, it returns "sign-coherent up to $l$".
-If not, it returns "incoherent" and the list of all indices whose $C$-matrices are not sign-coherent. \end{itemize} We can see a sign-coherent example from page~\pageref{C-pattern of type A2} and an incoherent example from page~\pageref{incoherent C-pattern}.
+Arguments are the same as the ones of B\_pattern($B_0$, $l$).
+Returns are also almost the same by replacing $B$-matrices to $C$-matrices, but additionally, it returns the following data. \begin{itemize} \item (Sign-coherence) If all $C$-matrices obtained by applying mutations at most $l$ times are sign-coherent, it returns ``sign-coherent up to $l$".
+If not, it returns ``incoherent" and the list of all indices whose $C$-matrices are not sign-coherent. \end{itemize} We can see a sign-coherent example in \Cref{fig: C-pattern of type A2} and an incoherent example in \Cref{fig: incoherent C-pattern}.